Next Steps: post-results help

 Attending tutorials: tutorials are useful for several reasons; you may have questions about the material covered in lectures and would like to ask them in a smaller group, or you may want to check what you have previously learned.

 Skills development: the University is dedicated to providing students with the means of continually developing the skills required for academic success.
-Workshops such as Power Hours are hosted across all Heriot-Watt campuses, as well as online, for students to hone and develop academic skills such as referencing.
+Skills Hub Workshops are hosted across all Heriot-Watt campuses, as well as online, for students to hone and develop academic skills such as referencing.

 You can also attend an academic study skills session to develop skills that are integral to success within your subject.